-The gauge is laid to Metre gauge (1000 mm).
+The track is laid to Metre Gauge (1000 mm).
 The sharpest curve on the section is 17.5 degrees.

 The track is made of 50 lb rails.
 There are 250 bridges on the section, out of which 32 are major ones and 15 are road over bridges.

-There are 16 tunnels between Kallar and Ooty all of which are in excellent condition.
+There are 16 tunnels between Kallar and Ooty.
+All of which are still in good condition.